Non-Asymptotic Sequential Tests for Overlapping Hypotheses and application to near optimal arm identification in bandit models: THE PARALLEL GLRT FOR TESTING OVERLAPPING HYPOTHESES

-Hence, to prove the $\delta$-correctness of the parallel GLRT, it is sufficient to control the deviations of the quantity $\ln \frac{\ell(X_1,\dots,X_t ; \hat{\bm\mu}(t))}{\ell(X_1,\dots,X_t ;\bm \mu)}$ uniformly over time.
-For this purpose, in the case of an exponential family bandit model, one can use the deviations bounds recently obtained by~\cite{KK18Mixture}.
-More precisely, thanks to Equation~\eqref{eq:llrformula},

-which is upper bounded by $\delta$ according to~Theorem 14 in \cite{KK18Mixture}.
-In the Gaussian case, Corollary 10 in the same paper justifies the use of a slightly smaller function~$\cT$. \end{proof}

-Lemma~\ref{thm:deltaCorrect} provides a universal choice of threshold for which the parallel GLRT is $\delta$-correct, whatever the sampling rule.
-Obviously, however, in order to minimize the number of samples $\tau_\delta$ needed before stopping the test, the sampling rule also plays a crucial role.
-For example, if for $K=3$ the question is whether $\mu_2 > \mu_3$, there is no point in sampling from $\nu_{1}$.
-We show below how a \emph{lower-bound} analysis of the sample complexity indirectly leads to an efficient sampling rule.

-In the remainder of the paper we investigate the expected number of samples used by a parallel GLRT in two different settings.
-We first consider the simplest possible data-generating process (a one-armed Gaussian bandit): based on i.i.d.
+In the remainder of the paper we propose different choices of the threshold function that guarantee $\delta$-correctness for the corresponding parallel GLRT.
+We first study a simple example in Section~\ref{sec:twogaussians}: based on i.i.d.
 Gaussian samples, the goal is to decide whether the mean is ``rather positive'' or ``rather negative''.
-Then, with the particular example of PAC identification in a bandit model, we study \emph{active testing} based on parallel GLRT, in which we further \emph{optimize the sampling rule} in order to minimize the number of samples used.

-\section{Sequential Test of Overlapping Hypotheses: an Archetypal Example}
+We then generalize it in Section~\ref{sec:PACbandit} where we propose a parallel GLRT which is $\delta$-correct for any active identification problem in a multi-armed bandit model.
+In Section~\ref{sec:lbPACBAI} and \ref{sec:OptimalStrategy}, we focus on a particular active identification problem of practical interest: $\epsilon$-best arm identification.
+In this context, we further show that a parallel GLRT is a natural candidate to minimize the sample complexity, when coupled with an appropriate sampling rule.

+\section{SEQUENTIAL TEST OF OVERLAPPING HYPOTHESES: AN ARCHETYPICAL EXAMPLE}

 We focus here in this section on a stream of independent samples $X_1,X_2,\dots$ of the distribution $\norm{\mu}{\sigma^2}$, where the variance $\sigma^2$ is known.
 The statistical problem is to determine whether $\mu$ is positive or negative, but with and indifference region of width $2\epsilon$: we consider the two hypotheses